wr80340/house-prices-advanced-regression-techniques/README.md

 # Metric
 Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 (Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

-# issues
-When I was traianing my model, I found some variables like "BsmtFinType1" use NA to present No Basement, but still it may be a real NA.

-In testing set, GarageYrBlt has a wierd value 2207